- Matsusaka Beef Contest: Queen of Matsusaka Beef

 - Basic Information

-Overview: One of the top branded wagyu in Japan, but the price range of Matsusaka beef is very wide
+Overview: One of the top branded wagyu in Japan that has long history

 Matsusaka beef is regarded as one of the three famous branded wagyu in Japan.
+Matsusaka beef became famous since it has won national wagyu contest in 1935 in Japan.
 Basically, all Japanese black heifer raised in Matsusaka beef production area could name as Matsusaka Beef (see Basic Information for more detail about requirements.)
 Even though Matsusaka beef is known to have beautiful marbling, there is no requirements of meat grade nor marbling, meaning that meat quality and amount of marbling vary, and its price range is very wide.

 Learn more: Price & BBG